catseye/yoob.js/README.markdown

     A controller for animating the evolution and animation of a state (such as an esolang program state or a cellular automaton configuration).
     Can be hooked up to DOM elements in the UI (typically buttons.)

+*   `yoob.DragManager` and `yoob.Draggable`, in `yoob/drag-manager.js`

+    A set of classes for (crudely) managing things which can be dragged around a canvas.

 ### Planned ###